Facilitated by Karen

 This digital visit aims to help students get the edge on research at the State Library.
 It provides an introduction to resources and how to access them including eResources, databases that provide newspaper and journal articles accessible free from home, our collection of over 600,000 books, hardcopy magazines and newspapers, the most comprehensive South Australian published and archival collections, maps and geodata, digital collections including SA Memory, audio/visual collections, pictorial resources, Library Guides developed to provide research assistance, and subject guides.

-The learning experiences are aligned with the Australian Curriculum, with an emphasis on Humanities and Social Sciences.
+The learning experiences are aligned with the Australian Curriculum for schools, with a particular emphasis on Humanities and Social Sciences.
 Discovery of and engagement with State Library collections are key principles underpinning the programs.

 A humorous video co-designed by secondary school students for their peers showing the importance of credible sources available at the State Library of SA to assist students with their Research Project.

-Please assist us to continue to improve our programs by filling out our feedback surveys after you have attended our program.
+Please assist us by completing the appropriate survey after you have attended our program.

-All State Library Digital Visits are provided to participants free of charge.
+All State Library Digital Visits are provided free of charge.

 A confirmation email will be sent from Eventbrite to the person that booked the Digital Visit.

-This email will point to a Pre-visit Package that contains Information for the Educator and the Information for the Supporting Adults and Pre-Visit information on the Description page of the relevant program on the website.
+This email will point to a Pre-visit Package that contains Information for the Educator and Information for Accompanying Adults on the Description tab for each program.

-The booking contact person is required to distribute appropriately to all the attending educators and accompanying adults associated with the program.
+The booking contact person is required to distribute to all the attending educators and accompanying adults associated with the program.

 What technology is required for a digital visit?

-The SA Government’s recommended online platform is Microsoft Teams.
-You will be emailed a link that enables your Digital Visit to be opened in the MS Teams app or in a web browser.
+The SA Government recommended online platform is Microsoft Teams.
+You will be emailed a link that enables your Digital Visit to be opened in the MS Teams DESKTOP app.